WALTER-GROUP/hackathon-sustainable-logistics/README.md

 ![image-20220513090946445](images/image-20220513090946445.png)

-1. You code an agent that controls truck(s) and submit it into the competition.
+1. You code an agent that controls a truck.
-2. That agents gets packaged as a docker container
+2. The agent is developed and executed on Replit, a web-based IDE in the cloud.
-3. Regularly (every 5-10 minutes) we pull all agents in and start a new simulation run.
+3. Regularly (every 5 minutes) we start a new simulation run and send requests to all available agents.
 4. You can observe the real-time dashboards during the run.
 5. You can also download full simulation trace immediately after the run ends